-We run this scheme and manage the Approved Verifiers and make sure their reports and documentation filings are in order and meet the requirements of our Standard.
+Climate Bonds Initiative runs this scheme and manages the Approved Verifiers and makes sure their reports and documentation filings are in order and meet the requirements of our Standard.
 We do not do any direct checking of the Issuer’s assets or financial management structures ourselves.

 The layout of the report is under the control of the individual Verifier, as long as they contain the information and elements which are detailed in the Standard.
 See reports for previously issued Certified Bonds as examples.

 Q3: Is this the same as a Second Opinion?

 A Climate Bonds Certified Bond has been checked with a standardised and transparent methodology that is aligned with the Paris Agreement goals and is more rigorous than a Second Opinion.